knpuniversity/symfony2-series/knpu/episode3/service-container.rst

 the same object.
 But stop!
 This is *hugely* powerful!
 Symfony's container holds over 200 services, and you can get *any* of these in a controller and use them.
 It's like someone just gave you 200 new power tools!
-You may not know how to use them yet, but you're dangerous!
+You may not know how to use them yet, but you're about to look like Edward Sciccor hands!

 Adding a Service
 ----------------

-But I want to go further by adding our own service to the container.
+I want to go further by adding our own service to the container.

 Find and open a ``services.yml`` file that was generated automatically in ``EventBundle``.
 When you add a new service, you're "teaching" the container